amatus/gnunet-web/README.md

 gnunet-web
 ==========

-This is a port of [GNUnet] to the browser using [WebRTC] for peer-to-peer communication.
+This is a port of the [GNUnet] secure peer-to-peer network to the browser using HTTP for browser-to-native communication and soon [WebRTC] for browser-to-browser communication.

 Roadmap
 -------
 * Compile GNUnet using [emscripten].
     * gnunet-service-peerinfo.js - Done.
-    * gnunet-service-transport.js - Done, with HTTP(S) transport.
+    * gnunet-service-transport.js - Done, with HTTP transport.
     * gnunet-service-ats.js - Done.
     * gnunet-daemon-topology.js - Done.
     * gnunet-service-core.js - Done.